HHRy/prawn-graph/README.md

 ![Maintained: yes](https://img.shields.io/badge/maintained-yes-brightgreen.png)

 **This readme reflects the state of _master_ which is not the released version of prawn-graph.**
-**We are preparing for the 1.0 release of prawn-graph, which will be removing deprecated features**

 **The code being used to cut gems for release is the `stable` Branch, please make pull requests for** **bug fixes from that branch.**